 It’s essential for mining operations to adhere to rigorous environmental standards to mitigate impacts on the local ecosystem and ensure the viability of the surrounding habitat.

-Smithsonite plays a significant role in the extraction of zinc as well as in the creation of jewelry and ornamental pieces.
+Smithsonite plays a significant role in the creation of jewelry and ornamental pieces.
 This mineral, often rich in various trace elements, has found its use in diverse applications thanks to its notable properties.

-Smithsonite is valued as a gemstone for its aesthetic qualities, including its range of colours and pearly lustre.
+Ornamental Stone and Gemstone: Smithsonite is used as an ornamental stone and gemstone, valued for its range of colours and pearly lustre.

 -